SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts

-The authors thank Benedikt Alkin for his support on our UPT implementation and training as well as Wei Lin for the discussions and initial feedback on the work.
-Furthermore, we thank Judith Resch, Simon Weitzhofer, Jagoba Lekue, and Barbara Hartl for implementing the computational models for the benchmark dataset.
+The authors thank Benedikt Alkin for his support on our UPT implementation as well as Wei Lin for the discussions and feedback on the work.
+Furthermore, we thank Judith Resch, Simon Weitzhofer, Jagoba Lekue, and Barbara Hartl for implementing the numerical models for the benchmark dataset.
 This work has been supported by the COMET-K2 Center of the Linz Center of Mechatronics (LCM).

-We acknowledge EuroHPC Joint Undertaking for awarding us access to MareNostrum5 at BSC, Spain, Vega at IZUM, Slovenia, MeluXina at LuxProvide, Luxembourg, Karolina at IT4Innovations, Czech Republic and Deucalion at MACC, Portugal.